SABS-R3/software-engineering-sabs-projects/_episodes/01-introduction.md

 the Cells and Systems module from 2-13th Nov), with space being available at the DTC to work in person with your group.
 It will not be necessary to be at the DTC in person if you do not wish, and we will ensure that you are able to dial in remotely if necessary.
-You will also have the full week of the 14-18th Dec to work on the projects.
+You will also have the full week of the 14-18th Dec, and 1st-5th March 2021, to work on the projects.

 {% include links.md %}